 Trillium grandiflorum - White trillium by Charles de Martigny.

-It is probably easiest to grow Trillium from plants bought at a garden centre or carefully divided plants.
-Plant roots about 12 to 15 cm deep.
+It is probably easiest to grow Trillium from plants bought at a garden centre, or from carefully divided plants.
+Plant these roots at about 12 to 15 cm deep (5 to 6 inches).

 Be aware that the seeds may take up to three years to germinate.
 If growing species from seed it is perhaps easiest to start off indoors.

 Sow the seeds into a flat on the surface.
 Thos flat should contain a rich, slightly acidic soil (pH 5 to 6.5).
 Once sown, cover the flat in a plastic bag. then place in the refrigerator for three months.